-- Topical: It may cause redness, burning, stinging sensation and rarely generalized dermatitis in sensitive individuals.
+- Topical: It may cause redness, burning, stinging sensation, and rarely generalized dermatitis in sensitive individuals.
 Allergic reactions are mostly due to anthraquinones, such as aloin and barbaloin.
-It is best to apply it to a small area first to test for possible allergic reaction.
+It is best to apply it to a small area first to test for possible allergic reactions.

 - As aloe juice may lower blood sugar, careful monitoring of blood sugar is recommended for diabetic individuals currently on blood sugar lowering medicine.

-- Abdominal cramps and diarrhea have been reported with oral use of aloe vera.
+- Abdominal cramps and diarrhea have been reported with the oral use of aloe vera.

 - Diarrhoea, caused by the laxative effect of oral aloe vera, can decrease the absorption of many drugs.

 - It is contraindicated in cases of known allergy to plants in the Liliaceae family.